Confluent Inc. (CFLT) Shares Soar Above 1-Year High

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CFLT starting from Verbowski Chad, who sale 5,949 shares at the price of $22.58 back on Mar 21.
-After this action, Verbowski Chad now owns 460,646 shares of Confluent Inc., valued at $134,328 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CFLT starting from Volpi Michelangelo, who sale 637,268 shares at the price of $23.00 back on May 05.
+After this action, Volpi Michelangelo now owns 0 shares of Confluent Inc., valued at $14,657,625 using the latest closing price.

-Liu Ying Christina, the Chief Accounting Officer of Confluent Inc., sale 400 shares at $22.58 during a trade that took place back on Mar 21, which means that Liu Ying Christina is holding 139,420 shares at $9,032 based on the most recent closing price.
+Verbowski Chad, the Chief Technology Officer of Confluent Inc., sale 5,949 shares at $22.58 during a trade that took place back on Mar 21, which means that Verbowski Chad is holding 460,646 shares at $134,328 based on the most recent closing price.

 Stock Fundamentals for CFLT